Insurance Clauses in Contracts: A Comprehensive Guide

 Insurance requirements in contracts interact with mandatory state law insurance requirements, state regulations on certificates of insurance, and state-specific judicial interpretations of additional insured endorsements.
 Understanding the key state-by-state variations allows you to evaluate whether a contract's insurance requirements are consistent with applicable law and where you may have additional mandatory obligations beyond what the contract specifies.

-Florida: Workers' compensation is mandatory for construction employers with one or more employees and non-construction employers with four or more.
-Florida Statute § 627.7263 governs excess/umbrella policies and their interaction with primary policies.
-Florida courts have construed additional insured endorsements strictly, focusing on whether the specific claim "arises out of" the named insured's work.
-Florida also requires specific disclosure language for coverage exclusions to be effective.
-Statute: Fla.
-Stat. §§ 627.401 et seq.
+Florida (Fla.
+Stat. §§ 627.401 et seq.; § 627.7263): Workers' compensation is mandatory for construction employers with one or more employees and non-construction employers with four or more.
+Florida Statute § 627.7263 governs excess and umbrella policies.
+Florida courts strictly construe additional insured endorsements against the insurer and require a causal nexus between the named insured's operations and the additional insured's claim.
+Florida has specific professional liability insurance requirements for licensed professionals.

 What to do